We imagine a world in which all people feel justice is administered with dignity and fairness.

 The murder of George Floyd in May 2020 was a significant turning point in the movement to modernize policing in the United States.
 Though there were incidents of abuse of authority and use of excessive force for years, George Floyd’s murder created a national reckoning.
 There was such shock and such a ground swell of emotion and self-reflection across the country that any argument to maintain the status quo in policing was simply no longer defensible.

-The first few calls felt more like therapy.
-The chiefs and sheriffs had an opportunity to vent their emotions, to say things they wanted to say about their own profession that, in the past, would have been more complicated to say publicly.
 The group then started to grapple with what was the real cause of the abuses and excesses.
 It wasn’t sufficient to say “racism” or “racist cops.”
 As we dug deeper, we came to realize that culture was the common theme.
 And if culture is set by leaders, the general lack of effective leadership training in the profession was either contributing the problem or at least not providing any guidance on how to fix it.
-This was where we needed to focus.
+And though there are fine examples of good leadership and strong cultures in the profession, there needs to be more.
+This was where they needed to focus.

 Chief Jack Cauley

-Chief Chris Hsiung (ret.)
+Executive Director Chief Chris Hsiung (ret.)

 Chris is an internationally recognized speaker and writer, specializing in adaptive leadership cultures, digital engagement, and crisis communications.
 Chris also serves in several leadership positions on multiple boards, including his position as Chair on the Int’l Assoc.
 Of Chiefs of Police Human and Civil Rights Committee, advisor for Government Social Media, fellow for the Future Policing Institute, and as board member on the Global Advisory Council for the Crisis Ready Institute.